mxdws/prettystatic/posts/2019-09-23-setting-up-a-server-for-serverless.md

 author: Martin Dawson
 ---

 As of writing, it is 2019 and the buzzwords in the last year or two have been ‘JAMStack’ and 'serverless'.
-I too was transfixed by this concept when I first stumbled upon it, and the possibilities it offers are amazing.
+I was transfixed by this concept when I first stumbled upon it, and the possibilities it offers are worthy of consideration.
 A big part of the JAMStack is the concept of everything being _serverless_ which appeals to me on many levels.
 The concept is deceptive in that there are still servers, but they are managed by other, more capable people, and I don’t have to get my hands dirty in the world of server management.
+It can, for example, make deployment of a static website so fast and trivial, that it blows away one of the hurdles that stand between some people and their digital aspirations.

 This is all well and good, but whilst the possibilities are continually expanding, depending on what your project is, you may need to spin up a server, make sure it’s secure, host your website or app on it.
 Incidentally I'm calling it a server which is synonymous with web host, but it's just a Linux machine, which has many other uses.
 The big advantage is that it is always on, so you can schedule jobs to run in it all day everyday, for data processing, or a development server, for example.